Cooky Puss

-All 4 tracks, along with the entire Polly Wog Stew EP, appear on the compilation album Some Old Bullshit.
+All four tracks appear on the compilation album Some Old Bullshit.

-The title track samples Steve Martin's "My Real Name" from his 1978 album A Wild and Crazy Guy, as well as Beastie Boys' own "Beastie Boys" and "Transit Cop" from Polly Wog Stew.
-It also contains parts of various prank calls from the group to a local Carvel retailer.

-The airline corporation British Airways used a portion of "Beastie Revolution" (chosen by Jeremy Healy without the band's permission) in one of their television ads; the Beastie Boys contacted a lawyer and successfully sued British Airways for $40,000.
-This money was then used to rent an apartment at 59 Chrystie Street in Chinatown, New York City.
-This apartment was used not only as a place to live but also as a place for the group to rehearse and record.
-The group later thanked Jeremy Healy as he unwittingly kick-started their career via the money they won in the lawsuit.
+The airline corporation British Airways used a portion of "Beastie Revolution" (chosen by Jeremy Healy without the band's permission) in one of their television ads; the Beastie Boys successfully sued the company for $40,000.
+They used the money to rent an apartment at 59 Chrystie Street in Chinatown, New York City, which provided living space but also a place for the group to rehearse and record.
+The group later thanked Jeremy Healy; the money from the lawsuit had kick-started their career.
 The apartment was remembered in "59 Chrystie Street," a song on 1989's Paul's Boutique LP.